-Counselling and supervision in Central Bristol, daytime and evening availability.
+Counselling and supervision in Central Bristol, daytime availability working by video or phone.

 Warm, professional, empathic style of counselling therapy, offering you space to explore what's going on in your life.

 Helping you to make sense of things, experiences, behaviours and thoughts that you might not want to share with others, using therapeutic approaches and models to suit your needs.

 Long and short-term work offered.

 I gained a distinction from the University of Gloucestershire in 2015, having spent several years studying for a Foundation Degree in Counselling.